Personal information and privacy

 Take proactive measures to protect your information

 - Use strong passwords and don't share them with anyone.
-Ideally use a random combination of numbers, letters and punctuation over eight characters long.
+Ideally use a passphrase that is made up of at least four words, including at least 12 characters, for example 'horsecupstarshoe'.
+Make it meaningful to you but hard for others to guess.
 Learn more about using strong passwords.

 - Use a separate email address for shopping, discussion groups and newsletters.
 If you need to, you can then change this address without disrupting online business activities.

 - Only share your primary email address with people you know.